jakerudolph/matlab_standards/matlab_standards.md

 **Rationale:** EPICS interaction can produce a variety of errors that need to be handled properly.
 Furthermore, when operating on devices in the field, it is critically important that the status/outcome of the operation is definitively known and clearly communicated to the end user.

+## Printing and Logging Actions on the Accelerator

+**Description:** The Matlab function disp_log() **SHOULD** be used when starting an automated measurement/procedure, persistent process, or whenever any important action on an accelerator is initiated from Matlab code.
+This function is similar to disp() in that it takes a message as an argument, but it is more thorough because it prints a timestamp-prepended message to the Matlab terminal and also passes the same message to CMLog.

+**Rationale:** This aids in debugging and in the tracking down of processes that are producing unintended consequences or errors on actual accelerator devices.
+CMLog entries persist and can be used after the fact to figure out why a device was changed in an unanticipated manner.

 # Code Review and Release
 There is a code review and release procedure documented as Appendix B: Software Release Procedure in the [Matlab Physics Applications Programmers Guide](https://www.slac.stanford.edu/grp/ad/docs/model/matlab/programmers_guide.html#appendix_b:_software_release_procedure).
 Please adhere to this procedure when releasing code to the production controls system.